-- Take your Sharpie and draw big oval shapes on your foam sheets
+- With your Sharpie draw big oval shapes on your foam sheets (paper works too)

 - Trace over the numbers with your glue gun